uriel1998/WWIV_Utilities/README.md

 WWIV_Utilities
 ==============

+I'm reorganizing this repository; please excuse the dust.

+If you're looking for the BASH scripts for networked BBS doors (BBSList and DoorParty), that's the folder "networked-bbs-doors", with instructions inside that folder.

 A collection of utilities I wrote for the WWIV BBS system.
 These are old, and designed for Windows systems (3.1 - XP).
 Largely presented for historical and educational reasons.

 FAKEDSZ.ZIP - Creates CEXYZ commandlines from DSZ commandlines